microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ### TPDS

-1. Launch the Trust Platform Design Suite (TPDS).
+1. Launch the Trust Platform Design Suite.

 2. Select the "Configurators" tab at the top.